 Non-medicinal products could potentially be classed as Novel Foods under EU Regulations.
 Novel Foods are subject to a regime which may require formal authorisation prior to marketing.

-Marketers looking for more guidance on this should consider this Novel Foods guidance from the Food Standards Agency (FSA) and contact them if unsure of the status of their product.
+Marketers looking for more guidance on this should consider this Cannabidiol (CBD) Guidance from the Food Standards Agency (FSA) and contact them if unsure of the status of their product.

 If a product is not caught under any of the above classifications, it could be that it is considered a ‘food/food supplement’.
 Food products are themselves subject to EU Regulations and fall under Section 15 of the CAP Code.